dimatock/crud/README.md

 go test ./...
 ```

-The integration tests run against a real MySQL database.
+The integration tests run against a real MySQL or PostgreSQL database.
 To run them, you must
-provide a Data Source Name (DSN) via the `MYSQL_DSN` environment variable.
+provide a Data Source Name (DSN) via the `MYSQL_DSN` or `POSTGRES_DSN` environment variable.
 These tests will be skipped if the variable is not set.

 **Example:**